GeorgeLuImmortal/topic-based_corpus_comparison/README.md

 	python topic_based_cc.py -k 200 -s 1984 -m jsd

-It should be noted the parameters *k, s, m* is mentory here indicating the number of topics, random_state (these two for targeting the topic model) and the employed statistical discrimination metrics (options are jsd, ext_jsd, chi, rf, ig, gr).
+It should be noted the parameters *k, s, m* is mandatory here indicating the number of topics, random_state (these two for targeting the topic model) and the employed statistical discrimination metrics (options are jsd, ext_jsd, chi, rf, ig, gr).
 The output will be stored in directory "COMPARISON_RESULT/" as well as shown in the console:

 ![alt text](https://github.com/GeorgeLuImmortal/topic-based_corpus_comparison/blob/master/COMPARISON_RESULT/comparison_result.png)